 Are There Freshwater sharks?

-Whether it exist true freshwater sharks are still somewhat of an open question.
-There is no doubt that there exist sharks that live in freshwater but most of these species are really marine sharks that are able to migrate up into freshwater bodies and live out their entire lives there.
-An example of such a shark is the bull shark that is notorious for wandering into freshwater and that has been found over 4200 kilomaters / 2,600 miles up into rivers such as the Amazon.
+Whether true freshwater sharks exist or not is still somewhat of an open question.
+There is no doubt that there are sharks that live in freshwater, but most of these species are really marine sharks that are able to migrate up into freshwater and live out their entire lives there.
+An example of such a shark is the bull shark which is notorious for wandering into freshwater and has been found over 4200 kilometers / 2,600 miles upstream in rivers such as the Amazon.
 Bull sharks also live in Lake Nicaragua and these sharks are often referred to as true freshwater sharks.
-Recent studies does however show that even if bull sharks can live for many years in Lake Nicaragua they doesn’t breed here and need to return to the ocean to breed.
-The fact that the bull shark can live for prolonged periods in freshwater doesn’t really make it a freshwater fish as long as they can’t reproduce in freshwater.
+Recent studies do however show that even if bull sharks can live for many years in Lake Nicaragua, they do not breed there and they need to return to the ocean to breed.
+The fact that the bull shark can live for prolonged periods in freshwater doesn’t really make it a freshwater fish as long as it can’t reproduce in freshwater.
+(Having to migrate from freshwater to saltwater or vice verse to breed is however not unheard of among fishes; the famous salmons runs do for instance occur when salmons migrate from the ocean to freshwater streams to spawn.)

-The bull sharks and other sharks ability to wander between marine and freshwater has for a long time been a mystery.
-Especially since sharks even in saltwater has a higher salinity in their body then the surrounding water.
-Recent research made in Lake Nicaragua has shed some light on this mystery.
-It seems that sharks are able to reduce their bodily sodium and chloride levels by excreting the excess salts via a rectal gland and thereby reducing the amount of bodily sodium and chloride by 33%.
-They also reduce the amount of urea in their body by 50% in the same way.
-This process makes them more adapted to freshwater but they still have a much higher salinity in their body than the surrounding water which means that the osmosis causes there body to absorb a large amount of water.
-It is believed that they sharks deals with this by extracting this water from their bodies by excretion urine.
-The massive amounts of water that are absorbed into their bodies by osmosis will result in that the shark produces up to 20 times more urine than they would in freshwater.
-Scientist believes that the kidneys regulate this water excretion which would but massive strain on them.
-It does however seem like the kidneys and the sharks doesn’t take damage from this extra strain since bull sharks has been documented to stay in freshwater for up to six years without negative effects to their health.
+The ability of bull sharks and some other shark species to wander between marine and freshwater has been a mystery for a long time, especially since sharks even in saltwater have a higher salinity in their body then the surrounding water.
+Recent research carried out in Lake Nicaragua has shed some light on this mystery; sharks seem to be able to reduce their bodily sodium and chloride levels by excreting the excess salts via a rectal gland and thereby reduce the amount of bodily sodium and chloride by 33%.
+They can also reduce the amount of urea in their body by 50% in the same way.
+This process makes them more adapted to freshwater, but they still have a much higher salinity in their body than the surrounding water which means that osmosis makes the body absorb a large amount of water.
+Sharks are believed to deal with this by extracting excess water from their bodies in the form of urine.
+The massive amounts of water that are absorbed into the body through osmosis will result in the shark producing up to 20 times more urine in freshwater than they would in saltwater.
+Scientists believe that the kidneys regulate this water excretion, and living in freshwater is probably putting a massive strain on a shark's kidneys.
+The kidneys – or the rest of the shark – do however not seem to be damaged by this extra strain since bull sharks have been known to stay in freshwater for up to six years without scientists being able to detect any negative effects to their health.

 River Sharks - True freshwater sharks?

 River sharks are the popular name for shark species from the genus Glyphis.
 This group of sharks that looks similar to whaler sharks (Carcharhinus) contains a total of 6 known species.
 All species are very rare and half of them are still waiting to be scientifically described and given a name.
-The fact that so little is known about these species and that they earlier often have been misidentified as freshwater bull sharks makes it likely that more species might be found.
+The fact that so little is known about these species and that they earlier often have been misidentified as freshwater bull sharks make it likely that even more species may be found in the future.

-The Irrawaddy River Shark (Glyphis siamensis) is the last of the describied river sharks species and can be found in waters in the area surrounding Rangoon (Myanmar/Burma) This species was until recently believed to be a variety of bull shark but has since been declared a separate species belong to the river shark group.
+The abovementioned Irrawaddy River Shark (Glyphis siamensis) can be found in waters in the area surrounding Rangoon (Myanmar/Burma).
+This species was until recently believed to be a variety of bull shark but has since been declared a separate species belonging to the river shark group.

-There are also 3 (possible 4 since specimens recently where collected from an area where no river shark species is know to exist in borne) 2 of these species can be found in the Australia in river systems in the northern territory.
-Primarily in, Adelaide River and alligator River.
-The last (possible last two) species has been found in borne.
+There are also three not yet described species of river shark.
+(Possibly four, since specimens now have been collected from a part of Borneo where no river shark species are known to exist.)
+Two of these species can be found in Australia in river systems located in the Northern Territory, primarily in Adelaide River and Alligator River.
+The last (possibly last two) species has been found on Borneo.

-There have recently been some very young specimens of river sharks collected in freshwater, which suggests that these sharks might be able to reproduce in freshwater and therefore be able to be called true freshwater sharks.
-The river sharks species have never been collected in marine water (they have been found in slightly brackish water) which further suggests that these might be true freshwater sharks.
+Some very young specimens of river sharks have quite recently been collected from freshwater and this which suggests that these sharks might be able to reproduce in freshwater, which would earn them the label true freshwater sharks.
+In addition to this, river shark species have never been collected from marine waters (although they have been found in slightly brackish water) which further suggests that these might actually be true freshwater sharks.

-It is however hard to learn more about these sharks as they are critically endangered and only found in a small number of habitats but we will hopefully be able to safe these species for posterity and find out whether they really are true freshwater sharks that can live there entire life and reproduce in freshwater.
-The future might even prove that they like the freshwater stingrays of the amazons no longer are able to survive in marine water.
+It is difficult to obtain more information about the river sharks as they are critically endangered and only found in a small number of habitats, but we will hopefully be able to save these species from extinction and find out if they really are true freshwater sharks that can live there entire life and reproduce in freshwater.
+Future research might even show us that they, just like the freshwater stingrays of the Amazon, have lost the ability to survive in marine waters.

 Didn't find the info you were looking for?
 Register for free and ask your question in our Aquarium forum !